 Heyen easily dates back far enough at Hiwan that he was there during the last 11 years of the Colorado Open’s run at the site (1981-91).
-And in the 21st century, Hiwan has hosted some prestigious national and regional junior championships, including both the boys Junior America’s Cup and the Girls Junior Americas Cup, the AJGA Rolex Tournament of Champions and the Rolex Girls Junior.
+And in the 21st century, Hiwan has hosted some prestigious national and regional junior championships, including both the boys Junior America’s Cup and the Girls Junior Americas Cup, the AJGA Rolex Tournament of Champions, the Rolex Girls Junior and other AJGA events.

 Individually, Heyen has been very active in service both to the Colorado PGA Section and the national PGA of America.
 The Colorado PGA presidency highlighted a long run on the CPGA board, which continues to this day.